alexander-wood/tech-writing-samples/regions.md

   end
 end
 ```

-You can find additional guidance on configuring and using Redis [here](https://fly.io/docs/reference/redis/).
+Once that's done, you will have a multi-region app with Postgres and Redis running!
+If you need additional information, you can find the main documentation about Redis on Fly [here](https://fly.io/docs/reference/redis/).